DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Related Work

 \subsection{Object Pose Estimation}

-Most existing pose estimation methods can be grouped into three categories: direct pose regression~\cite{kendall2015posenet, walch2017image, engelmann2020points, lunayach2023fsd} (learning to output the pose directly from data), template-matching~\cite{hinterstoisserMultimodalTemplatesRealtime2011b,wohlhart2015learning, zakharov2017, bui2018regression} (comparing inputs with a predefined set of templates), and correspondence-based methods~\cite{zakharov2019dpod,hodan2020epos,park2019pix2pose} (learning to estimate correspondences between input data and corresponding 3D models of interest) - each having their own benefits and drawbacks.
-Overall, the current state-of-the-art instance and category-level methods \cite{su2022zebrapose, hodan2020epos, li2019cdpn, Wang2019-hy, tian2020shape, Zheng2023-kn} for object pose estimation are almost exclusively correspondence-based approaches.
+Most existing pose estimation methods can be grouped into three categories: direct pose regression~\cite{kendall2015posenet, walch2017image, engelmann2020points} (learning to output the pose directly from data), template-matching~\cite{hinterstoisserMultimodalTemplatesRealtime2011b,wohlhart2015learning, zakharov2017} (comparing inputs with a predefined set of templates), and correspondence-based methods~\cite{zakharov2019dpod,hodan2020epos} (learning to estimate correspondences between input data and corresponding 3D models of interest) - each having their own benefits and drawbacks.
+Overall, the current state-of-the-art instance and category-level methods \cite{su2022zebrapose, Wang2019-hy, tian2020shape} for object pose estimation are almost exclusively correspondence-based approaches.
 Correspondence-based methods have clear benefits when handling occlusions and generalizing to different cameras.
 However, they typically require carefully curated datasets and hand-crafted operations to handle symmetrical objects to solve the ambiguity of 6D object pose.
 For example, Wang et al.~\cite{Wang2019-hy} designed loss functions for specific symmetry types.
-This is because the deterministic nature of their training has no explicit notion of uncertainty.
+This is because the deterministic nature of their training cannot manage multiple feasible pose hypotheses.
 Since real-world objects often exhibit symmetry, this poses a challenge when scaling to larger training datasets and applying these methods in the real world.